 Contractors seeking a mortgage on a new build property may qualify for government help under the Help to Buy Scheme.
 The scheme can provide a low interest loan to increase the size of a contractor’s deposit or provide a ‘mortgage guarantee’, designed to encourage lenders to provide mortgages to borrowers with small deposits.

-However, Kang notes that there may be rules that affect the eligibility of limited company contractors’ who receive low salaries and high dividends, unless specialist assistance is sought in proving income.
+However, there may be rules that affect the eligibility of limited company contractors’ who receive low salaries and high dividends, unless specialist assistance is sought in proving income.

-Kang says that only one lender has agreed to provide contractors applying for the scheme with mortgages based on contract values.
-But, he warns: “It is important that your broker explains to the HomeBuy Agents responsible for approving prospective buyers, that contract rate has been used as part of the affordability assessment with the lender, and that they do likewise when approving their side of the funding.
-Without this intervention the application for Help to Buy may be declined on affordability grounds”
+Only one lender has agreed to provide contractors applying for the scheme with mortgages based on contract values.
+But, it is important that your broker explains to the HomeBuy Agents responsible for approving prospective buyers, that contract rate has been used as part of the affordability assessment with the lender, and that they do likewise when approving their side of the funding.
+Without this intervention the application for Help to Buy may be declined on affordability grounds